demifarquhar01/PolishPro/Agile-Planning-Document.md

 - Rating Reviews (Future enhancement)
 These would further enhance usability and customer retention but are not essential for initial deployment.

-## 📌 Conclusion
 This backlog ensures that **Must-have features align with PolishPro’s success metrics**, particularly **usability, reliability, and operational efficiency**. **Should-have and Could-have features** are scheduled for later phases, balancing **business value and development effort**.

-#### **Won’t-have: Future Considerations**
-No features are marked as "Won’t-have" at this stage, but future iterations may include **loyalty rewards, in-app chat support, or advanced reporting** based on business needs and user feedback.
-These would further enhance usability and customer retention but are not essential for initial deployment.

 ## Product Backlog - Non-Functional Requirements